Jeremy Clements: 2010

 In the offseason, it was announced that Clements would drive at least the first three races of the 2010 season in the No. 0 for JD Motorsports with sponsorship from Boudreaux's Butt Paste.
-After missing the field at Daytona due to qualifying being rained out, his plans for the rest of the reason were up in the air.
-The No. 0 team was shut down and JD moved Clements to the No. 04.
+After missing the field at Daytona due to qualifying being rained out, his plans for the rest of the season were up in the air.
+The No. 0 team was shut down, and JD moved Clements to the No. 04.
 He attempted the next two races as planned, but failed to qualify for both of them.
 Clements made his first race of the season in April at Nashville Superspeedway, finishing 22nd.
 He attempted nineteen more races, qualifying for fifteen of them.
 Clements earned his first career top-ten at Gateway International Raceway in October, finishing tenth and also leading six laps (the first laps led of his career).